mienaikoe/ziyu/Lore/Notes.md

   - Mel's struggle is anxiety, paranoia, trust
   - Lif asks Mel if she is pregnant (show they've been trying but Mel is keeping a secret from them that she's preventing it somehow)

+- Somehow explain how the time system works,

 - Make the city come alive in ch 3 instead of just rando getting a roll to eat.

 - City smells, tastes, sounds, dialog with strangers